TheFermi0n/Onepunch/README.md

 #### First Aid Kit  ¯\\_(ツ)\_/¯

 - To change color schemes **`spicetify config color_scheme color_scheme_name`** (change the **`color_scheme_name`** to dark/light)
-- Tested on macOS only and pretty much everything worked.
+- Tested on macOS only and pretty much everything worked. ﾍ(･_|
-- In case you want the legacy theme you can find it [here](./.legacy/) ﾍ(･_|

 #### On my list
 - [x] Gruvified and updated to the new UI.